Environmental Radiation Programs

 There are four nuclear power reactors operating at two sites in Florida: Units 1 and 2 at St. Lucie, and Units 3 and 4 at Turkey Point.
 A fifth reactor, Unit 3 at Crystal River, has been shut down since 2009, and is currently undergoing decommissioning with the federal Nuclear Regulatory Commission, which licenses these reactors.
 The department conducts environmental monitoring programs around all three sites.
 Thermoluminescent detectors surrounding each site identify direct radiation and special air sampling stations identify radioactive particulate emissions.
 Department staff also collect and analyze other samples, including vegetation, fish, citrus, watermelon, milk, garden vegetables, shoreline sediment, beach sand, drinking water, surface water, and ground water.

 The department operates a fully equipped laboratory in Orlando to conduct chemical and physical analyses of samples collected by the radiation control programs.
-The laboratory has a gamma spectroscopy system to analyze gamma-emitting radionuclides such as cobalt 60 and a liquid scintillation counter to analyze very weak beta-emitting radionuclides such as tritium and carbon 14.
-In addition, it also has several proportional counters to detect alpha and energetic beta particles, radon analysis instruments, and an alpha spectrometer.
+The laboratory has a gamma spectroscopy system with multiple high purity germanium detectors and sodium iodide scintillators to analyze gamma-emitting radionuclides including cesium 137 and cobalt 60, a liquid scintillation counter to analyze very weak beta-emitting radionuclides such as tritium and carbon 14, and several gas proportional counters to detect alpha and energetic beta particles.
+In addition, the lab also has radon scintillation analysis instruments, alpha spectrometers and alpha liquid spectrometers.

 Low-level Radioactive Waste